 Is your hair starting to look a little thin?
 Are you looking in the mirror and realize that your hair is dry all of a sudden?
 Whether you’ve noticed a few extra strands of hair on your hairbrush or pillow or clumps of your hair falling out throughout the day, dealing with hair loss can be a stressful process.

 Hair loss occurs for several reasons.
-In both men and women, the usual cause of hair loss is DHT, an androgenic hormone that can miniaturize your hair follicles, causing the hair around your hairline and crown to thin and fall out.
+In both men and women, the usual cause of hair loss is dihydrotestosterone, or DHT, an androgenic hormone that can miniaturize your hair follicles, causing the hair around your hairline and crown to thin and fall out.